paysera/php-style-guide/README.md

 #### Additional information in PhpDoc

-If method description, parameter descriptions or any other PhpDoc tags other than `@param` and `@return` are used, we will add a full phpdoc like the following:
+If method description, parameter descriptions or any other PhpDoc tags other than `@param` and `@return` are used we will add a full PhpDoc like the following:

 ```php
 /**